marcohenriques/python-project-skeleton/docs/tools_included/makefile.md

 ## Documentation

-Tasks related with documentation.
-This section is only available if selected in project setup (`include_docs`).
+Tasks related to documentation.
+This section is only available if selected in the project setup (`include_docs`).

 ### build-docs